-Hot pepper jelly may not sound like your typical fruit jelly or jam but give it a try in this homemade hot pepper jelly recipe.
-Use it to top brie and other cheese, as a spread on a sandwich, or as a condiment with grilled meats and vegetables.
+Hot pepper jelly may not sound like your typical fruit jelly or jam but give it a try in this jalapeno jelly recipe.
+Use it to top brie, goat cheese, and other cheeses, as a spread on a sandwich, or as a condiment with grilled meats and vegetables.

 Making homemade preserves is a rewarding activity.
 Of course you can buy hot pepper jelly at the store, but why?
 Making jelly at home is a simple process once you get the basics down.